DemocracyClub/design-system/src-site/components/cluster.md

 title: Cluster
 ---

-The cluster helper component lets you group smaller elements together in “clusters”.
-These elements are spaced evenly along both axes without “left over” margin indenting the elements undesirably (irrespective of wrapping).
+Use a Cluster when you want to group inline elements closely together without having to worry about margin and wrapping behavior.
+Cluster elements have margin between them but no “left over” margin around them.

 <table class="site-table" style="table-layout: fixed">
   <tr>